haim1993/boot-bootcamp/README.md

 **Part 2**
 - Run boot-bootcamp as a Docker container
 - Run 2 instances of boot-bootcamp behind a load-balancer.
 Use docker-compose

-### Dependencies
-You must have Docker installed on your system to build and run the containers.

 ### How to build